aransaseelan/LectureMe/README.md

 LectureMe is a multi-component application built with a combination of technologies.
 The frontend is developed using React, which is housed in the `frontend/lectureme` directory.
 It provides a user-friendly interface for uploading lecture recordings and viewing the generated summaries.

 The backend is written in Python and is located in the `server` directory.
 It uses various libraries and APIs to process the uploaded videos.
-The `gemini.py` and `MainPointsAPI.py` scripts are responsible for identifying and extracting key points from the lecture transcripts.
+The `MainPointsAPI.py` scripts are responsible for identifying and extracting key points from the lecture transcripts.
 The `VideoCutter.py` script then uses these key points to cut the original video into smaller, digestible clips.

 The entire application is orchestrated using Node.js, as specified in the `package.json` files in both the frontend and backend directories.
 This setup allows for seamless integration between the frontend and backend, making LectureMe a cohesive and efficient tool for lecture summarization.